kevin218/Eureka/docs/source/index.rst

 The code is separated into six parts or "Stages":

-- Stage 1: An optional step that calibrates Raw data (converts ramps to slopes).
+- Stage 1: An optional step that calibrates Raw data (converts ramps to slopes for JWST observations).
 This step can be skipped if you'd rather use STScI's JWST pipeline's Stage 1 outputs.
-- Stage 2: An optional step that calibrates Stage 1 data (performs flatfielding, unit conversion, etc.).
-This step can be skipped if you'd rather use STScI's JWST pipeline's Stage 2 outputs.
+- Stage 2: An optional step that calibrates Stage 1 data (performs flatfielding, unit conversion, etc. for JWST observations).
+This step can be skipped if you'd rather use STScI's JWST pipeline's Stage 2 outputs, although it is recommended that you skip the photom step in that pipeline.
-- Stage 3: Starts with Stage 2 data and further calibrates (performs background subtraction, etc.) and reduces the data in order to convert 2D spectra into a time-series of 1D spectra.
+- Stage 3: Starts with the "_calints.fits" files produced by Stage 2 data and performs background subtraction and some final calibration.
+This stage also reduces the data in order to convert 2D spectra into a time series of 1D spectra or 2D photometric images into a 1D time series.
 - Stage 4: Bins the 1D Spectra and generates light curves.
-Also removes spectral drift and jitter and sigma clips outliers.
+Also removes 1D spectral drift/jitter and sigma clips outliers.
-- Stage 5: Fits the light curves with noise and astrophysical models.
+- Stage 5: Fits the light curves with noise and astrophysical models using different optimization or sampling algorithms.
-- Stage 6: Creates a table and a figure summarizing the transmission and/or emission spectra from your many fits.
+- Stage 6: Creates a table and a figure summarizing the transmission and/or emission spectra from your Stage 5 fit(s).

 The full code for ``Eureka!`` is available on `GitHub <http://github.com/kevin218/Eureka>`_